Home Latest PDF of SBAC: Smarter Balanced Assessment Consortium

 Exam Syllabus:

-- memorizing comprehension and analysis
+- practicing comprehension and analysis

 - Writing skills, including argumentative, informative, and narrative writing